Teyras/MT/text/chapters/420_scaling_analysis.md

 approach that is also utilized by the OAGM scheduling algorithm, an experiment that evaluates its usefulness would be necessary.

-#### Summary

-It is evident that low level metrics such as CPU utilization do not reflect the actual worker utilization in a programming assignment evaluation system.
-The queue length, which is a more promising indicator, cannot be inferred by the autoscaler itself from these low level metrics, and if we are to use it, we will have to implement support for reporting it to the autoscaler from the broker.

 ### Load Balancing Constraints

 In Chapter \ref{scheduling}, we outlined a number of challenges specific to load